 In this course, students will be introduced to contemporary theatrical approaches to the most canonical of dramatists.
 Through selected theoretical readings, interviews, practical exercises, and screenings of recent productions, we will explore tensions between reverential and radical treatments of the Shakespearean text, including topics such as the politics of casting, the role of the director, and the authority of the actor.
 The course will ask what it means to stage Shakespeare now and will equip students to develop their own and conceptual and theatrical responses to that question.

 A study of the role of repertory theatre in the historical and current development of dramatic literature and performance practices, held-on-site at the Shaw Festival in Niagara-on-the-Lake, Ontario.
 Students will attend productions and lectures, interview actors, directors, designers, and administrators, and collaborate on a staged reading with the assistance of company members.
 Topics may include the performance history of plays by George Bernard Shaw, Anton Chekhov, Henrik Ibsen, Oscar Wilde, and other playwrights within the Festival's mandate, the analysis of production elements from the perspectives of directors, actors, and designers, and the relevance of "classical" drama for the modern world.
-There is a nonrefundable fee associated with this course beyond tuition, for which the accepted students are responsible.

 An independent project in theatre and drama studies, chosen by the student and supervised by a member of the faculty.
 The form of the project will be determined in consultation with the supervisor.
 A written proposal, signed by the supervisor, must be submitted for approval to the Program Director by May 15 if an "F" course, by November 1 if an "S" course.
 Proposal forms are available from the Undergraduate Advisor.
 Independent Study courses may not be taken simultaneously.